freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/practice-comparing-different-values.english.md

 ## Instructions
 <section id='instructions'>
-The <code>compareEquality</code> function in the editor compares two values using the <code>equality operator</code>.
+The <code>compareEquality</code> function in the editor compares two values using the equality operator.
 Modify the function so that it returns "Equal" only when the values are strictly equal.
 </section>

 ## Tests